jfi/mac-setup/README.md

 ## Getting Started

-1. Change your shell to `zsh` through macOS, and run the first script to do the machine setup:
+1. Change your shell to `zsh` through macOS (default in 10.15), and run the first script to do the machine setup:

 ```
-chsh -s /bin/zsh
 ./start.sh
 ```